ibm-cloud-docs/EventStreams/producing_messages.md

 Kafka offers the following multiple different message delivery semantics:

-* At most once: messages might get lost and do not get redelivered.
+* *At most once*: messages might get lost and do not get redelivered.
-* At least once: messages are never lost but there might be duplicates.
+* *At least once*: messages are never lost but there might be duplicates.
-* Exactly once: messages are never lost and there are no duplicates.
+* *Exactly once*: messages are never lost and there are no duplicates.

 The delivery semantics are determined by the following settings: